CodeEtcetera/DCSkins/README.md

 =======

 This repository holds the source code for the Decentralized skins mod.

+License
+--
-The license is provide in the LICENSE.md file.
+The license is provide in the LICENSE file.